seyhajin/monkey2/modules/monkey/docs/index/keywords-index.md

 #### Case

-Used with the `Select` statement.
+To be combined with with the `Select` statement.

-/linkto Loop-statements.Select \linkto
+/linkto Loop-statements \linkto

 #### Cast

-Used to cast custom pointers.
+Allows you to cast custom pointers.

 /linkto Pointers \linkto

 #### Catch

-???
-Used for exeption handling.
+The `Catch` keyword is part of the Try/Catch exception-handling construct.

-/linkto Exceptions \linkto
+/linkto Errors-handling \linkto

 #### Class

-Used to declare user defined class object.
+Marks the start of a class object definition.

 /linkto User-defined-types \linkto

 #### Const

-Used to declare a constant variable
+Allows you to declare a constant.

 /linkto Variables \linkto